 The name Shivanasamudra literally means Shiva’s sea.
 Shivanasamudra is situated 65 km east of Mysore and 120 km away from Bengaluru.
 The region has been encompassed by forested hills and lavish green valleys.
 The Cauvery river finds its way through the Deccan Plateau and drops downstream to form the lovely twin waterfalls.

 It is believed that the western stream is known as Gaganachukki while the eastern one is known as Bharachukki.
 Gaganachukki falls down from the height of 98 meters with the greatest stream of 667,000 cubic feet per second.
 Bharachukki is one km far from the Gaganachukki Fall and the falling edge of Bharachukki is somewhat more extensive than that of Gaganachukki.
 The rivers here are very solid and the valley is very deep.
 Accordingly, swimming isn't permitted here because of safety concerns.

 By Road.
-To reach this place by road you can either drive to this place yourself or you can take an inter-state or intra-state tourist bus.
+To reach the falls by road you can either drive to this place yourself or you can take inter-state buses.
 There are buses available at regular intervals of time thus making it easier for you to travel to this place.
-If you are driving to this place then from Delhi, Mumbai, Kolkata, and Bengaluru you have to cover approx. 2,300, 1,000, 2,000, and 130km respectively to reach Shivanasamudra Falls.
+Otherwise, from the nearby regions, you can also consider booking a taxi.

 Leave a Reply: